zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-dropdown-migration.md

     });
 ```

-You'll modify your code to look something like:
+1. To convert to the AMD Dropdown, modify the code to resemble the following example.

 New import:
 ```typescript